-529 The evaluator shall send a client certificate with an identifier that does not match an expected identifier and verify that the server denies the connection.
+The evaluator shall send a client certificate with an identifier that does not match an expected identifier and verify that the server denies the connection.

-4.2 Identification and Authentication (FIA)
+4.3 Identification and Authentication (FIA)

-4.2.1 FIA\X509\EXT.1/Rev X.509 Certificate Validation
+4.3.1 FIA_X509_EXT.1/Rev X.509 Certificate Validation

-The evaluator shall ensure the TSS describes where the check of validity of the certificates takes place, and that the TSS identifies any of the rules for extendedKeyUsage fields (in FIA\X509\EXT.1.1) that are not supported by the TOE (i.e. where the ST is therefore claiming that they are trivially satisfied).
+The evaluator shall ensure the TSS describes where the check of validity of the certificates takes place, and that the TSS identifies any of the rules for extendedKeyUsage fields (in FIA_X509_EXT.1.1) that are not supported by the TOE (i.e. where the ST is therefore claiming that they are trivially satisfied).
 It is expected that revocation checking is performed when a certificate is used in an authentication step and when performing trusted updates (if selected).
-It is not sufficient to verify the status of a X.509 certificate only when it's loaded onto the device.
 It is not necessary to verify the revocation status of X.509 certificates during power-up self-tests (if the option for using X.509 certificates for self-testing is selected).